supreethmv/BILP-Q/README.md

 ## Results

 The results reported in the paper are contained in the output folder.
-In particular in the path 12/QAOA_QA_23/all_results.csv it is possible to check the results of the three methods mentioned above, for different distributions for 2 and three agents.
+In particular in the path 12/QAOA_QA_23/all_results.csv it is possible to check the results of the three methods mentioned above, for different distributions for 2 and 3 agents.
 The description of the columns of the csv file is the following:

-*distribution*: the distribution from which the coalition values are generated *n_agents*: the number of agents
+*distribution*: the distribution from which the coalition values are generated

+*n_agents*: the number of agents

-*solution*: binary solution string to the QUBO problem *p*: optimal $p$ parameter.
-It exists only when running the QUBO formulation with QAOA *fval*: minimum value of the optimization function *prob*: the probability of sampling the right solution when measuring the quantum state (different from 1 only if running with QAOA and D-Wave)
+*solution*: binary solution string to the QUBO problem

+*p*: optimal *p* parameter.
+It exists only when running the QUBO formulation with QAOA

+*fval*: minimum value of the optimization function

+*prob*: the probability of sampling the right solution when measuring the quantum state (different from 1 only if running with QAOA and D-Wave)

-*device*: type of approach in use (dwave, exact dwave, QAOA) *flag*: boolean value indicating whether the right solution has been obtained *time_bilp*: time required to calculate the solution to the BILP problem using classical computation *penalty*: penalty parameter for the given problem instance
+*device*: type of approach in use (dwave, exact dwave, QAOA)

+*flag*: boolean value indicating whether the right solution has been obtained

+*time_bilp*: time required to calculate the solution to the BILP problem using classical computation

+*penalty*: penalty parameter for the given problem instance

+The results for quantum annealing are collected and reported using the notebook *Collect_results.ipynb*.

 <a name="use"></a>
 ## Usage

-The script *data_generator.py* is used to generate problem instances (characterisctic function) using different distributions for experimental analysis.
+The script *data_generator.py* is used to generate different problem instances (characteristic function) using different distributions for experimental analysis.

 The script *Utils_CSG.py* contains the helper functions in structuring the outputs and generating the reports.
 For example, *convert_to_BILP()* function formulates the BILP problem for a given CSG problem instance, *get_QUBO_coeffs()* function converts the BILP problem instance into linear and quadratic terms required for QUBO formulation, *decode()* function converts the solution binary string into a coalition sructure(a list of coalitions).

 The script *Utils_Solvers.py* contains the functions to use the APIs of dependencies like *qiskit*, *dimod*, *d-wave* for solving the input problem instances using the above three strategies.